 Besides David Niven, actor hounds will find nice character turns from Maria Ouspenskaya as a forbidding German matriarch and Spring Byington as a sympathetic friend of the family.
 In his first film, John Payne shows up as Sam’s son-in-law, billed as John Howard Payne.
 He’s twenty-five years old but could pass for nineteen.

 Other thoughts: at sixty-two minutes in, director Wyler can be seen playing the violin in a nightclub scene.
 One scene of Ruth Chatterton disrobing is quite surprising for a Code- policed picture, with a flash of unexpected nudity.
-And finally, on this last viewing of Dodsworth I realized that in many ways it’s marriage break-up story is identical to 1988’s The Accidental Tourist.
+And finally, on this last viewing of Dodsworth I realized that in many ways the marriage break-up is identical to what happens in 1988’s The Accidental Tourist.
 Think about it — a husband semi-separated from his wife, drifts to and fro with another woman…

 Dodsworth was extremely well reviewed.
 Although it earned seven Oscar nominations, Walter Huston lost to Paul Muni, Maria Ouspenskaya lost to Gale Sondergaard, William Wyler lost to Frank Capra, and the unaccountable Best Picture winner was the mediocre The Great Ziegfeld.
 Richard Day did win, for Best Art Direction.
 Producer Goldwyn was proud of his film even though it didn’t make much money.
 He notably remarked, “Not even middle-age people are interested in a middle-age love story.”